centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/display-view.md

 title: Display views
 ---

-The existing standard and geographic views are accessible from Centreon web user interface, if you have been given access privileges.
+The existing standard and geographic views are accessible from the Centreon web user interface, if you have been given access privileges.
 You can display them using the **Monitoring > Map** menu or using the dedicated Centreon Map widget.

-Find below the dedicated features of Centreon Map web interface that ease use & interactions with views.
+Below, you will find the dedicated features of the Centreon Map web interface that facilitate its use and interactions with views.

 ## Understand tooltips

 On the web interface, there are information windows called tooltips.
-They appear when you are mouse hovering some types of objects in a view: links (status & metric), services, metaservices, hosts, host groups and service groups.
-This window is kept open as long as your cursor is hover the tooltip.
+They appear when your mouse hovers over some types of objects in a view: links (status & metric), services, metaservices, hosts, host groups and service groups.
+This window is kept open as long as your cursor is over the tooltip.

 ![image](../assets/graph-views/tooltips.gif)